Review and road test of the Ford Kuga 2.0 TDCi

 Market and Model

-You get plenty of technology for your cash though in this revised model.
-Take the new 'SYNC 3' connectivity system.
+You get plenty of technology for your cash in this revised model.
+Take the 'SYNC 3' connectivity system.
 It delivers faster performance, simplified commands and supports the 'Apple CarPlay' and 'Android Auto' smartphone connectivity systems, so you can use your favourite apps on the dashboard's 8-inch colour touchcreen.
 The new Kuga also features Ford's Perpendicular Parking technology that helps drivers park handsfree in spaces alongside other cars.
 Plus there's an enhanced version of the 'Active City Stop' collision avoidance system.
 And Ford's 'Adaptive Front Lighting System' for optimised visibility in low light.
 Further advanced technologies include a 'Hands-Free Liftgate' powered rear hatch that you can activate by waving your foot beneath the bumper.

 Cost of Ownership